Daniel451/MLHelper/docs/imgreader.md

 # ImgReader

 The `ImgReader` class is used to load images from various paths into NumPy arrays without considering any labels.
+Currently, the `ImgReader` class creates an iterator to iterate over all images in a random order and shuffles its internal order after visiting each image exactly once.
+Future release will cover more features.

 ### Instantiate